r0man/eca/docs/features.md

 ECA will always include if found the `AGENT.md` file (configurable via `agentFileRelativePath` config) as context, searching for both `/project-root/AGENT.md` and `~/.config/eca/AGENT.md`.

+You can ask ECA to create/update this file via `/init` command.

 ### Commands

 ![](./images/commands.png)